ansible-collections/overview/collection_requirements.rst

 README.md
 ---------

-MUST have a ``README.md`` in the root of the Collection, see `collection_template/README.md <https://github.com/ansible-collections/collection_template/blob/main/README.md>`_ for an example
+MUST have a ``README.md`` in the root of the Collection, see `collection_template/README.md <https://github.com/ansible-collections/collection_template/blob/main/README.md>`_ for an example.

 meta/runtime.yml
 ----------------